kynex7510/3dbrew/content/ACTU:GetCachedIndependentServiceToken.md

 Returns a V1 independent service token corresponding to the given account and client ID from an internal cache.

-For a cached token to be considered valid for being returned by this command, it must have been acquired within at least `Cache duration in seconds` seconds.
+For a cached token to be considered valid for being returned by this command, it must have been acquired within at least `Cache duration` seconds.

 It is not possible to retrieve cached V2 independent service tokens using this command.